wajahatzeeshan/jenkins-docker-compose-setup/README.md

 - to start jenkins, use `docker-compose up -d node`

 - If you prefer to build images yourself, append `-f build-docker-compose.yaml` after `docker-compose`.
-For example, to build the `node` tutorial Jenkins instance, use: `docker compose -f build-docker-compose.yaml up -d node`.
+For example, to build the `node` tutorial Jenkins instance, use: `docker-compose -f build-docker-compose.yaml up -d node`.

 ### How to Verify Jenkins Installation